 A region to relax and get lost in this charming city, its narrow streets, beautiful alleys and squares, where you will find countless cafes, pastry shops and restaurants.

-In Aveiro, the Portuguese Venice with its canals, previously used for the transport of salt, explore its historic center with numerous Art Nouveau buildings all cataloged by the city, as well as its market however by Gustavo Eiffel.
+In Aveiro , the Portuguese Venice with its canals, previously used for the transport of salt, explore its historic center with numerous Art Nouveau buildings all cataloged by the city, as well as its market however by Gustavo Eiffel.

 Time to get to know and try their traditional sweets, the “soft eggs”, a possible Moliceiro boat trip, these small boats that almost resemble gondolas.
 A visit to the salt pans, the salt industry, continues to be important in this center, which for many years was dedicated to salting cod.

-The Costa Nova haystacks are famous and streaked striped houses on the beach, originally in shades of ocher red and black, later used as warehouses for fishing implements, in the summer and autumn months, transforming them into the current “haystacks”, with colored stripes, in the “bourgeois fashion of going to the baths” of the second half of that century, so that they could serve as housing in the bathing season.
+Costa Nova haystacks are famous and streaked striped houses on the beach, originally in shades of ocher red and black, later used as warehouses for fishing implements, in the summer and autumn months, transforming them into the current “haystacks”, with colored stripes, in the “bourgeois fashion of going to the baths” of the second half of that century, so that they could serve as housing in the bathing season.

 Arrival in Oporto.

-Already in Downtown, along Avenida dos Aliados with the city hall as the most emblematic building, as well as the statue of Dom Pedro I of Brazil, which demonstrates his love for the city, since when he died, he decided that his heart should say here.
+At the Oporto center, along Avenida dos Aliados with the city hall as the most emblematic building, as well as the statue of Dom Pedro I of Brazil, which demonstrates his love for the city, since when he died, he decided that his heart should say here.

-The beautiful Sao Bento Train station where Jorge Colaço’s 20,000 tiles will take us on a journey through Portuguese History and the traditions of Douro and Minho, a true open book that awaits us to show us true city experiences.
+The beautiful Sao Bento train station where Jorge Colaço’s 20,000 tiles will take us on a journey through Portuguese History and the traditions of Douro and Minho, a true open book that awaits us to show us true city experiences.

-We will then cross the Ponte de D. Luis, to Gaia where we will visit one of the Port Wine cellars, to understand the entire production process of this unique wine, which is Port wine, very close the Serra do Pilar Monastery with a stunning view of the city as well as the mouth of the Douro River.
+We will then cross the Ponte de D. Luis, to Gaia where we will visit one of the Port Wine cellar, to understand the entire production process of this unique wine, which is Port wine, very close the Serra do Pilar Monastery with a stunning view of the city as well as the mouth of the Douro River.

 Santiago de Compostela